Cheapest car insurance in Missouri for a bad driving record

 Cheapest car insurance in Missouri with multiple tickets

-Travelers is the cheapest car insurance company for drivers with multiple traffic tickets, with rates averaging $2,047 or $171.
+The cheapest insurer for drivers with multiple tickets is Travelers, with rates averaging $2,047 annually or $171 monthly.

 One ticket will affect car insurance rates, but multiple tickets will increase rates by a lot more.
 Repeated failure to obey speed limits and traffic laws means insurers are more likely to pay claims because of your risky driving.